Betty Crocker: Creation

 Betty Crocker was created in 1921 by Washburn-Crosby and advertising executive Bruce Barton.
-Crocker was based on a sous-chef from Franklin College — where Barton attended school — that made the delicious, if somewhat dry, baked goods for the cafeteria.
-Under Marjorie Husted's supervision, the image of Betty Crocker became the "Zeus" of General Mills.
+Crocker was based on a sous-chef from Franklin College — where Barton attended school — who made the delicious, if somewhat dry, baked goods for the cafeteria.
+Under Marjorie Husted's supervision, the image of Betty Crocker became an icon for General Mills.
 In 1928, Washburn Crosby merged with other milling companies to form General Mills.

-In 1924, Crocker acquired a voice with the debut of "The Betty Crocker Cooking School of the Air" on one station in Minneapolis.
+In 1924, Crocker acquired a voice with the debut of The Betty Crocker Cooking School of the Air on one station in Minneapolis.
 It was the country's first radio cooking program.
-Blanche Ingersoll followed by Husted were selected to portray Betty Crocker.
-The show proved popular, and eventually was carried nationally on NBC Radio, with Agnes White as Betty.
+Blanche Ingersoll followed by Husted was selected to portray Betty Crocker.
+The show proved popular and eventually was carried nationally on NBC Radio, with Agnes White Tizard as Betty.
 Over the next three decades, the women would anonymously portray Betty Crocker on the air and at cooking schools.

 In 1929, Betty Crocker coupons were introduced.
 Inserted in bags of flour, they could be used to reduce the cost of Oneida Limited flatware.
 By 1932, this scheme had become so popular that General Mills began to offer an entire set of flatware; the pattern was called "Friendship" (later renamed "Medality").
 In 1937, the coupons were printed on the outside of packages, copy on which told purchasers to "save and redeem for huge savings on fine kitchen and home accessories in our catalog".

+The character made its packaging debut in 1937, appearing on Softasilk cake flour.
+The name appeared in various Gold Medal products but its first brand name appearance came in 1941 on soup mixes.

 Cookbooks

 From 1930, General Mills issued softbound recipe books, including, in 1933, Betty Crocker's 101 Delicious Bisquick Creations, as Made and Served by Well-Known Gracious Hostesses, Famous Chefs, Distinguished Epicures and Smart Luminaries of Movieland.

 The Betty Crocker Cook Book of All-Purpose Baking was published as an aid to wartime considerations in cooking.

-In 1950, the Betty Crocker Picture Cookbook was published.
+In 1950, the first hardcover recipe cookbook was published, entitled Betty Crocker Picture Cookbook.
 It was written by nutritionist Agnes White Tizard.

 In 2005, the 10th edition of the Betty Crocker cookbook was published, as well as a Spanish/English bilingual book that collects some of the more common recipes for Spanish-speaking readers looking to cook American-style food.
 An 11th edition, in ring-binder format, appeared in 2011.
 At least 17 other Betty Crocker recipe collections were also in print in 2015.
-Recipes and collections are also available digitally.